nkrusch/dissertation/readme.txt

     make full -j ?

 where ? is the number of available cores.
-The compilation takes about 2--10 minutes, and generates a file main.pdf.
-To view the file, run the following command in a separate terminal (outside the container):
+The compilation takes about 2--10 minutes.
+It generates a file main.pdf.
+To view this file, run the following command in a separate terminal, outside the container:

     docker cp dimage:/usr/dissertation/main.pdf .